VincentVanlaer/mesa-school-labs/content/thursday/lab-3.md

 # Nuclear Reactions Rates and Core Boundary Mixing on the Seismology of Red Clump Stars

-For a proper introduction about this Lab and about red clump stars go to the begining of `Lab 2`
+For a proper introduction to this lab and to red clump stars, see the beginning of `Lab 2`.

 ## Maxilab2: Different Reaction Rates
 ### Background: